 The second problem with intentions is that there could be a sharp mismatch between the intentions of designers and of customers.
 There's only three ways a business can increase its revenues.
 You can increase your number of clients, increase the average size of a sale, and finally, you can increase how often people purchase or repurchase your product.

 William Wrigley famously made his fortune in selling gum because everybody was happy purchasing and repurchasing a very small quantity of gum every day.
 So the number of clients was huge.
-The size of each sale was tiny, but people bought every day, and this was great and made everybody happy, except maybe whoever sweeps the streets!
+The size of each sale was tiny, but people bought every day, and this was great.
+It made everybody happy—except maybe whoever sweeps the streets!

-I spend a lot of time thinking about Edenicity's financial design so that I can have aligned intentions rather than putting them at odds with one another.
+I spend a lot of time thinking about Edenicity's financial design so that I can align intentions rather than putting them at odds with one another.
 I'll talk about the big financial picture in Episode 8.